fostiropoulos/ablator/DEVELOPER.md

 sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin sudo docker run hello-world
 ```

+### For Windows

+You will need to install WSL and follow the instructions for Ubuntu (**above** and anywhere in the documentation) even when using Windows.
+Windows has poor support for
+several functionalities that make it non-ideal for the development of distributed applications and thus ablation experiments.
+The main issues arise when performing the
+same tests written for multi-node environments on Windows.
+This is not an expected use case for the library but if you are developing on Windows you will need a way
+to run your tests.

+Even when using WSL the biggest issues encountered are the integration of GPU CUDA, Docker and Process Management.
+For example, `setproctitle` does not work, `pynvml` has poor support for Windows with several bugs, e.g. [nvmlSystemGetProcessName](https://github.com/gpuopenanalytics/pynvml/issues/49) and Docker has network permission issues between host and container, while `ray` crashes unexpectedly.

+**IMPORTANT**
+Do not install Windows Docker using `Docker Desktop` for Windows.
+If you already have please uninstall and follow the instructions above. `Docker `Desktop` is error-prone in the way it communicates with the WSL over the local network and the ray connection breaks randomly and unexplainably.

+### For MAC

+TODO

-## Setting up Docker Enviroment for non-root users
+## Setting up Docker environment for non-root users

-You will need to set-up docker to run in `root-less` mode.
+You will need to set up docker to run in `root-less` mode.
 For example, the system user that will be executing the tests should be able to execute: `docker run hello-world` without running into errors.
 For instructions specific to your system please refer to the [official documentation](https://docs.docker.com/engine/install/linux-postinstall/).

 ### For Ubuntu
 ```bash